Course Descriptions and Registration

 HALF YEAR ELECTIVES

-BASIC DRAWING (ART)(Fee$) This course is an extension of the Art Foundations I, building on the basic elements and principles while including new mediums.
+BASIC DRAWING (ART)(Fee$) This course is an extension of Art Foundations I, building on the basic elements and principles while including new mediums.
 Emphasis will be on drawing, color, and design objectives.
-New skills will be taught in connection with watercolor, tempera paint and other mediums may be used.
+New skills will be taught in connection with watercolor, tempera paint and other mediums that may be used.
 Drawing skills will be enhanced and practiced.

 ADV.
-FOUNDATIONS 1a: This course is designed to provide an enhanced experience with the artistic issues of Foundations through traditional, two-dimensional art media.
+FOUNDATIONS 1a(Fee$): This course is designed to provide enhanced experience with the artistic issues of Foundations through traditional, two-dimensional art media.
 There is a continuing emphasis on studio production as the application.
 Basic Drawing is highly encouraged as a preparatory class. *Art Foundations 1, a portfolio (5 of your best original drawings) and teacher approval is required to register for Advanced Foundations 1a.
 Students must apply to be considered for this class.
 See Mr. Brewer in rm#21 for an application or visit TJHS website/counseling center/registration.

 CROSS FIT TRAINING (Fee$) Cross Fitness will be focusing on the components of fitness such as, muscular endurance and strength, cardiovascular, flexibility and body composition.
-Student will participate in a variety of activities that focus on each component i.e. running, burpees, push-ups, and sit-ups, as well as movements with barbells, dumbbells, kettlebells, jump ropes, pull-up bars, medicine balls and yoga.
+Students will participate in a variety of activities that focus on each component i.e. running, burpees, push-ups, and sit-ups, as well as movements with barbells, dumbbells, kettlebells, jump ropes, pull-up bars, medicine balls and yoga.

 EXPLORING TECH/SHOP(Fee$) A comprehensive action-based educational course that introduces students to the technological systems of four of the following seven technology areas: medical, agriculture/biotechnology, energy-power, information and communications, transportation, manufacturing, and construction.
 Emphasis is placed on broad exploration in cooperative and individualized activities rather than project and skill development.

-FCS EXPLORATION(Fee$) This course provides students the opportunity to develop essential skills in the various career pathways related to Family and Consumer Sciences (FCS).
+FCS EXPLORATION(Fee$) This course provides students with the opportunity to develop essential skills in the various career pathways related to Family and Consumer Sciences (FCS).
 Students will explore and cultivate skills in food and nutrition sciences, childcare, interior design, clothing and textile construction, fashion design and merchandising, consumerism, entrepreneurship, family relationships, personal responsibility, and career and job-related tasks.

 GUITAR BEGINNING- In this course students will develop their musical potential through studying the guitar.
 This includes reading music, creating a beautiful tone, building technical skills, and forming responsible rehearsal habits.
 Students will build their music vocabulary, their sensitivity in intonation, and their accuracy in playing rhythms.
 They will also strengthen their listening skills through analyzing and evaluating musical performances.

 GUITAR INTERMEDIATE- Prerequisite for this class is Beginning Guitar.
-In this course, students will build on the skills learned in beginning guitar class.
+In this course, students will build on the skills learned in the beginning guitar class.
 They will continue to read more advanced music notation, build tone and technical skills, and rehearse in small and large groups with other guitar students.
 They will also strengthen their listening skills through analyzing and evaluating musical performances.

 INTERMEDIATE TEAM FITNESS (Fee $) This course consists of developing fitness and skills.
 Fitness involves push-ups, crunches, and a five-minute run daily.
 Students will also be required to take fitness tests up to four times during the duration of the class.
 The fitness tests include push-ups, set-ups, mile run, and pacer run.
 Students must improve each time they are tested.
 Skills that will be required are in the following sports: flag football, soccer, speedball, volleyball, basketball, track and field, and softball.